torvalds/linux/Documentation/arch/riscv/cmodx.rst

 There are two ways to solve this problem: use the riscv_flush_icache() syscall, or use the ``PR_RISCV_SET_ICACHE_FLUSH_CTX`` prctl() and emit fence.i in userspace.
 The syscall performs a one-off icache flushing operation.
-The prctl changes the Linux ABI to allow userspace to emit icache flushing operations.
+The prctl changes the GNU/Linux ABI to allow userspace to emit icache flushing operations.

 As an aside, "deferred" icache flushes can sometimes be triggered in the kernel.
 At the time of writing, this only occurs during the riscv_flush_icache() syscall